couchbase/n1k1/README.md

 - need optimized replacement for json.Unmarshal()

+- scan should have a lookup table of file suffixes and handlers?

 - positional fields versus access to the full record?
 - perhaps the 0'th field might represent the full record?